Skip to content

 April 13, 1991, Strike the Gold won the Blue Grass Stakes and then won the Kentucky Derby, the last thoroughbred to do so.
 Born a “dummy foal,” Alydar’s son barely survived birth due to a lack of oxygen to the brain.
 The Nick Zito trained colt foaled on Calumet Farm.

-April 13, 2012, Governor S. Beshear and Senate President David Williams exchanged bitter barbs in a scathing blame game over failures in the 2012 General Assembly and the need for a costly special session to address unfinished business.
+April 13, 2012, Governor S. Beshear and Senate President D. Williams exchanged bitter barbs in a scathing blame game over failures in the 2012 General Assembly and the need for a costly special session to address unfinished business.

 April 13, 2013, the Kentucky State Rabbit Breeders’ Association sponsored more than 500 exhibitors at the 3rd annual Kentucky Cup Rabbit Show in Louisville, showcasing thousands of the cottontails.